lorchrob/Goblin/doc/tutorial.md

 ie, with a single nonterminal symbol on the left-hand side, and any arbitrary expression on the right-hand side.
 `<-` is a hint to Goblin that `<nt>` should be computed without invoking an underlying SMT solver, which may result in a performance boost.
+In fact, performing computation outside the SMT solver may also hinder performance, so we leave it to the user to decide whether to use `=` or `<-`.
 Additionally, the usage of `<-` allows the right-hand side expression to contain functions unsupported by SMT solvers (but currently, none are implemented yet).

 #### Bit Lists